-Corequisite: MED 240
+Local Prerequisites: MED 150, MED 240

 This course provides the opportunity to apply clinical, laboratory, and administrative skills in a medical facility.
 Emphasis is placed on enhancing competence in clinical and administrative skills necessary for comprehensive patient care and strengthening professional communications and interactions.
 Upon completion, students should be able to function as an entry-level health care professional.
-The student will not receive any monetary compensation for this externship.

-MED 264 Medical Assisting Overview 2-0-0-2
+MED 264 Medical Assisting Overview